rust-lang/prev.rust-lang.org/faq.md

 #### What are the rules for using `self`, `&self`, or `&mut self` in a method declaration?

-If a method needs to consume the struct, declare it with `self` as the first parameter, if it only needs a reference use `&self`, and if it needs to mutate the struct without consuming it use `&mut self`.
+- Use `self` when a function needs to consume the type
+- Use `&self` when a function only needs a reference to the type
+- Use `&mut self` when a function needs to mutate the type without consuming it

 #### How can I understand the borrow checker?